Using existing software#

 $ spack spec phylobayesmpi

-So now Spack believes that it can reuse my openmpi from the system and other than a little shim package (gcc-runtime), it’s only actually going to build the piece of software I’ve asked for, rather than the huge list of dependencies we had before.
+So now Spack believes that it can reuse my openmpi from the system and it’s only actually going to build the piece of software I’ve asked for, rather than the huge list of dependencies we had before.

 $ spack install phylobayesmpi